jordanruthe/VaulTLS/README.md

 | `VAULTLS_OIDC_SECRET`       | `[client_secret]`                                    |

 If VaulTLS claims that OIDC is not configured, the most likely cause is that it couldn't discover the OIDC provider based on the `VAULTLS_OIDC_AUTH_URL` given.
 In general the the base url to the auth provider should be enough.
 For Authentik the required URL path is `/application/o/<application slug>/`.
 If that doesn't work, directly specify the .well_known url.

+### Docker Secrets
+Certain environment variables can be Docker Secrets instead of regular variables.
+To leverage Docker Secrets, you may set the environment variable to a secret file, such as `/run/secrets/VAULTLS_DB_SECRET`.
+The following variables support secrets:
+- VAULTLS_API_SECRET
+- VAULTLS_DB_SECRET
+- VAULTLS_OIDC_SECRET

 ## Usage
 During the first setup a Certificate Authority is automatically created.
 If OIDC is configured no password needs to be set.